Lucy Fallon

 Lucy Fallon (born 13 November 1995) is an English actress.
-She played Bethany Platt in the ITV soap opera Coronation Street (2015–2020).
-The role has earned her widespread recognition and several accolades, including two British Soap Awards, an Inside Soap Award, and a National Television Award.
+She gained widespread recognition as Bethany Platt in the ITV soap opera Coronation Street (2015–2020, 2023–present).
+The role has earned her several accolades, including two British Soap Awards, an Inside Soap Award, and a National Television Award.

 Early life

-Fallon was born on 13 November 1995 in Blackpool, Lancashire, to engineer Andrew Fallon and accountant Angela Fallon.
-She has two older sisters, Rachel and Laura.
-She grew up in Cleveleys, Lancashire.
+Lucy Fallon was born on 13 November 1995 in Blackpool, Lancashire, to engineer Andrew Fallon and accountant Angela Fallon.
+She grew up in Cleveleys, Lancashire, and has two older sisters, Rachel and Laura.

 From the age of two, Fallon studied singing, dancing and drama at the Barbara Jackson Theatre Arts Centre; since the age of eight, she had private drama classes, and also took the London Academy of Music and Dramatic Art (LAMDA) exams.
 She first went to Hodgson Academy, and then attended the Blackpool Sixth Form College, where she achieved a Distinction Star and two Distinctions in BTEC Extended Diploma Performing Arts.
 For financial reasons, she declined offers from the Mountview Academy of Theatre Arts and ArtsEd to study musical theatre.

 Before landing her role in Coronation Street, Fallon had several part-time jobs, including working at Subway, Next, New Look, and in the Merrie England bar on the Blackpool North Pier.
 At the same time, she appeared as a dancer in the pantomime Sleeping Beauty at the Blackpool Grand Theatre.